 The actual vibrations used for haptic feedback are produced by using one of two actuator types.

-The simpler and less expensive option is the Eccentric Rotating Mass vibration motor, or ERM for short.
-These are available in cylindrical form, which some refer to as ‘pager motors’, or in a coin form factor.
+The simpler and less expensive option is the Eccentric Rotating Mass vibration motor or ERM for short.
+These are available in a cylindrical form, which some refer to as ‘pager motors’, or in a coin form factor.

 They have a couple of advantages over ERMs.
 They vibrate at a fixed resonant frequency which means that varying the amplitude of vibration doesn’t affect the vibration frequency (which does occur in ERM motors).
-With no internal brushes or commutator they are longer life and also have improved haptic response times.
+With no internal brushes or commutator, they have a longer life and also have improved haptic response times.

 However, they are limited in vibration strength because they are limited in size.
 In addition, varying the AC drive signal by a few Hertz will significantly affect the output amplitude because they are effectively a tuned circuit with a high Q factor.
 Therefore, it is preferable to drive them with an auto-tuning driver - there are several on the market, including the TI DRV2605, which can drive both LRA’s and ERMs.